YannCebron/m68kplugin/docs/plan.md

 - macro call: parameter count mismatch
 - macro block:
   - highlight usages of parameter at caret
-  - usage of parameters outside of macro block
+  - usage of parameters outside of a macro block
   - non-sequential parameter `\n` numbering
   - highlight parameters in labels `jsr _LVO\1(a6)`